qubic/integration/Partners/migration.md

 ## Archiver API Deprecation

-The Archiver API is being phased out.
+The Archiver API is being phased out and will be **available until end of 2026**.
 Below are the affected endpoints grouped by timeline and action required.

-### Removed Without Replacement
+### Endpoints Available Until January 2026

 > [!CAUTION]
-> **Action required:** These endpoints will be removed by end of January 2026.
-Stop using them immediately—there are no replacements available.
+> **Action required:** These endpoints will be removed from the Archiver API by end of January 2026.
+Stop using them immediately.

 ```
 GET /v1/healthcheck